 Set Medical Provision

-If you’re arranging medical cover for a film set, TV production or live event, it’s important to understand what types of healthcare provision may be subject to regulation by the Care Quality Commission (CQC).
+If you’re arranging medical cover for a film set, TV production or live event in England, it’s important to understand what types of healthcare provision may be subject to regulation by the Care Quality Commission (CQC).

 The information below will help you assess whether the type of medical support you plan to provide – and to whom it’s being provided – may fall within the current scope of CQC registration / regulation requirements, and when proposed legal changes take effect.